linleybird/docs/tapi/postman/README.md

 2. Copy the *ClientId* and *ClientSecret* into the respective fields of the Postman environment.
     ![](devportal_client.png)

 3. The first API call in the collection allows you to retrieve an access token.
 When using the updated credentials, you should see a `200` `OK` response.
-The response body contains the a field named `access_token` whose value will be used in the `BearerToken` header when making requests to the API.
-But don't worry - this is done for you.
+The response body contains the a field named `access_token` which represents the bearer token used to query the API.
+But don't worry - this will be filled in for you using a Postman macro.
 At this point you are authenticated and can access our platform until the bearer token expires.
 Upon expiry, you will need to request another token.
     ![](postman_5_token.png)

 4. To use the token for the other API calls, specify the token as a header with `Authorization: Bearer {token}`.
 For a complete set of the API's endpoints, please see the full [documentation](https://developer.whereismytransport.com/documentation).
 Below is an example of how to retrieve a list of agencies using the bearer token.